paras1729kori/React-Sessions/2nd Session.md

 * So, we use something called as useState, now I know this is a very big topic and sometimes people are skeptical about and get confused in this part, but don't worry I got you
 * useState is a hook, Hooks are very important topics in React, and I'll be introducing y'all with 3 of those hooks, the 3 which are used the most (useState, useEffect, useContext)
 * We'll see what useEffect, useContext are in the coming lecture, lets focus on useState for now.
-> * Think of useState as initoalizing a variable and a function together
-> * Infact, if we log the useState variable we can see that what is logged is nothing but an inital value with a function
-> * If you wanna use Bootstrap here in react, simplay put the cdn in the index.html file
-> * Continue to Code
 ```javascript
 import React, { useState } from 'react'